Afar people: Early history

-Aussa States
+Pre-20th century

 Afar society has traditionally been organized into independent kingdoms, each ruled by its own Sultan.
-Among these were the Sultanate of Aussa, Sultanate of Girrifo, Sultanate of Dawe, Sultanate of Tadjourah, Sultanate of Rahaito, and Sultanate of Gobaad.
+Among these were the Sultanate of Aussa, Sultanate of Girrifo/Biru, Sultanate of Tadjourah, Sultanate of Rahaito, and Sultanate of Gobaad.
 In 1577, the Adal leader Imam Muhammed Jasa moved his capital from Harar to Aussa in modern Afar region.
 In 1647, the rulers of the Emirate of Harar broke away to form their own polity.
 Harari imams continued to have a presence in the southern Afar Region until they were overthrown in the eighteenth century by the Mudaito dynasty of Afar who later established the Sultanate of Aussa.
 The primary symbol of the Sultan was a silver baton, which was considered to have magical properties.

-Afar Egyptian War

-From the account given by survivors on the 5th of October Werner Munzinger along with his wife and child arrived in Tadjoura with their errands being to open up the roads between Ankober, and Tadjoura to enter into communication with King Menelik of Shewa.
-He was also instructed to annex the Afar Sultanate of Aussa, and March further into areas like Wollo.
-His forces consisted of 350 soldiers, 2 guns, and 45 camels.
-On the 14th of November upon reaching Aussa the Egyptian forcers were attacked at night by a large number of Oromos.
-The Afar and Oromo forces managed to subdue the Egyptian army and destroyed their army leaving only a small number left which fled to Massawa.
-Amongst the Egyptian casualties were the martyrs of their leader Munzinger, his wife, and his child.

-Pre-19th century

-According to Elisée Reclus, Afar are divided into two groups, the Asaimara, and the Adoimara, these groups are further subdivided into upwards of one hundred and fifty sub-tribes according to their interests but all combine against the common enemy.
-The Modaitos who occupy the region of the lower Awash are the most powerful and no European traversed their territory without claiming the right of hospitality or the brotherhood of blood.
+The Afar are divided into two subgroups, the Asaimara ("Red Men") and the Adoimara ("White Men").
+The Asaimara were regraded as the nobility, whereas the Adoimara were seen as inferior stock.
+These groups are further subdivided into upwards of 150 sub-tribes, the chief tribe of the Asaimara was the Mudaito in the south, to which the sultan of Aussa belonged to.
+The Modaitos who occupied the region of the lower Awash, were the most powerful tribe, and no European traversed their territory without claiming the right of hospitality or the brotherhood of blood.
 Some Afars helped the Europeans by providing, for a fee, the security of Western caravans that circulated between the southern coast of the Red Sea and central Ethiopia.
-Towards the end of the 19th century, the sultanates of Raheita and Tadjoura on the coasts of the Red Sea have then colonized between European powers: Italy forms Italian Eritrea with Assab and Massawa, and France the French Somaliland in Djibouti, but the inland Aussa in the south was able to maintain its independence for longer.
-Even comparatively fertile and located on the Awash River, it was demarcated from the outside by surrounding desert areas.
+The Afars were also heavily active in the Red Sea slave trade, serving as guides to Arab slave traders.
+A major slave route to Arabia crossed through Afar country, with Afars reportedly still actively trading in slaves as recently as 1928.

+The Afars were consistently viewed as violent and bloodthirsty, and generally had a bad reputation for massacring caravans and expeditions.
+As Italian explorer L. M. Nesbitt describes: "The Danakils kill any stranger on sight.
+The taking of a life has become a habit of their nature."
+In one notable incident, Werner Munzinger, along with his wife, child and a force consisting of 350 soldiers, 2 guns, and 45 camels, arrived in Tadjoura, with their errands being to open up the roads between Ankober and Tadjoura, to enter into communication with King Menelik of Shewa by traversing through the Danakil Desert.
+On the 14th of November upon reaching Aussa, the Egyptian force was attacked at night by a large number of Afars.
+The Afar massacred their army leaving only a small number left which fled to Tadjoura.
+Amongst the Egyptian casualties were the leader Munzinger, his wife, and his child.